The Era of Application Content

 Examples of Application content are all around us.
-Generally they combine any number of four types of two-way data exchange.
+Generally, they combine any number of four types of two-way data exchange.

-Passive exchange are those where my interaction informs the content presented to me.
+Passive exchanges are those where my interaction informs the content presented to me.
 The most common example of these would be “recommended for you” list sites, “most commonly read” or others where there’s a memory of the content visited.
 A number of the modern CMS solutions are able to support some form of these types of sites, though they are often limited to the pre-supported features.
 An un-opinionated CMS would allow for any metric to be collected passively.

 So how does a modern CMS support application content?
-How does a modern CMS deliver mutable, multi-channel and mono-manageable content to an industry only accelerating in its speed of innovation and change?
+How does a modern CMS deliver mutable, multi-channel, and mono-manageable content to an industry-only accelerating in its speed of innovation and change?

-We have a two pronged approach: just enough opinion and robust APIs.
+We have a two-pronged approach: just enough opinion and robust APIs.